Oliva Serie V Melanio Maduro Look & Feel

 It sounds like a weird suggestion but bear with me!
 The presence of bay leaf adds an aromatic element that would make it work.

 And as for beverages, as I mentioned in the first third, there was this intriguing vinous “boise” note produced by and accord of the rosewood and the molasses.
-Indeed, it would be amiss to not go for Fine Champagne cognac due to its amber notes and spicy finish!
+Indeed, it would be amiss not to go for Fine Champagne cognac due to its amber notes and spicy finish!

 Otherwise, you could consider a dark age rum.
 I would probably lean towards a Diplomático, which I believe does use boise and other additives that seek to extend the experience.
 Meanwhile, a rum like Flor de Caña is much more natural and tends to have a more fragrant personality.

 Finally, if you’re going to have coffee with this, I would definitely go for an espresso, particularly a nice and tight ristretto that is made with dark-roasted beans.